Isaac Nathan: Summary

-Nathan's Hebrew Melodies were in print in England at least until the 1850s and were known widely across Europe.
+Nathan's Hebrew Melodies were in print in England at least until the 1850s.
 They were particularly prominent among Jewish circles, probably because they resonate with Jewish enlightenment (Haskalah) sentiments.
 Nathan continued recomposing these songs and others with the last formal publications occurring in Sydney in 1861.

-Much scholarly debate has occurred with regard to Nathan's role as the creative instigator for Byron's poems.
-However, detailed diary accounts show that Nathan and Byron had a very intimate and enduring professional and personal collaboration over a sustained period of time.
+Detailed diary accounts show that Nathan and Byron had a close and enduring professional and personal collaboration over a sustained period of time.
 For some songs, Nathan played music at the piano, and Byron was struck with a flash of inspiration to write the prose.
 Most likely, Nathan gave Byron the theological context derived from Talmudic oral traditions, then sang melodies for Byron.
 Much of the work was done while the pair were together, although some poems were sent by letter.
-The songs diffused a spirit of philosemitism in cultured circles (indeed they became perhaps Byron's most genuinely popular work); but they were used as the basis for settings by many other composers in the nineteenth century, both Jewish (Felix and Fanny Mendelssohn, Joachim) and gentile (Schumann, Loewe, Bruch, Mussorgsky, Balakirev, and others).
+The songs diffused a spirit of philosemitism in cultured circles (indeed they became perhaps Byron's most genuinely popular work); but they were used as the basis for settings by many other composers in the nineteenth century, both Jewish (Felix and Fanny Mendelssohn, Joachim, Max Bruch, and Frances Lyon Cohen (who wrote his own arrangements between 1894–1904 after warming to Nathan's approach) and gentile (Schumann, Loewe, Bruch, Mussorgsky, Balakirev, and others).
 The Hebrew Melodies were at the forefront of a fashionable movement in the early nineteenth century in which Haskalah ideas of the Jewish Enlightenment were considered exotic.
 The Haskalah promoted aspirational values of religious emancipation, education, and equality.

 Nathan's wrote four significant theoretical works.
 His "Essay on the History and Theory of Music" (1823) documented the Neapolitan bel canto tradition of Nicola Porpora, and he proposed it as a curriculum for the newly established Royal Academy of Music (London).
 This curriculum was later copied extensively by Manual García (1805–1906), whose subsequent books on singing are still relied upon as an authority on historical approaches to singing teaching.
 In his first treatise, Nathan argued for a publicly funded school of music and addressed it to King George IV.
 The king granted a royal charter a few years later in 1830.
 In 1836, Nathan published his most famous treatise, Musurgia vocalis.
 This work drew on ancient theorists and tried to explain the legendary power of music to create an emotional response in listeners.
-Again, Nathan advocated for public music education, and four years later the British government granted a sum of 30,000 pounds for a new public school of music.
+Again, Nathan advocated for public music education, and four years later the British government granted a sum of £30,000 for a new public school of music.